top nil defenders

 Rueben Bain, Miami

 Bain’s junior season has been slowed by injuries, limiting him to just two sacks after notching 11 in his first two years.
-He carries a valuation of about $1.1 million and used some of his NIL money to buy his mother a Cadillac Escalade.
+Rueben Bain carries a valuation of about $1.1 million and used some of his NIL money to buy his mother a Cadillac Escalade.

 Cashius Howell, Texas A&M

 Howell received a strong NIL package from the Texas A&M collective when he transferred from Bowling Green in 2024.
+The Cashius Howell NIL deal has proven to be one of the most successful transfer agreements in recent memory.
 He’s broken out this season with 9.5 sacks and made headlines when he recorded three consecutive sacks on Utah State quarterback Bryson Barnes in Week 2.
-Howell is one of twelve Aggies to sign NIL deals with Adidas this year.
+Howell is one of twelve Aggies to sign NIL deals with Adidas this year, demonstrating how major brands are investing in defensive stars.

 Learn More About the NIL Landscape